worldbank/Health-Access-Metrics/README.md

 The <span style="color:#3EACAD">project </span> has three key components as follows:

 1. **Physical accessibility measurement toolkit (PAM-Toolkit)**.
-A Python notebook which builds on existing Python pakages (e.g., GOSTnets) to provide functionality to generate accessibility metrics.
+A Python notebook which builds on existing Python packages (e.g., GOSTnets) to provide functionality to generate accessibility metrics.
 2. **Guidance note on data collection and preparation for physical accessibility measurement**.
 This provides documentation of best practices for collection, preparation and compilation of data for accessibility analysis.
 3. **eLearning course**.
 An eLearning course introducing the concepts of Travel Time and Market Access.